Incorporate a Powerful Career Narrative in Resume Building

 - Include successes through various types of experiences.
 These may include academic projects, community leadership or volunteering initiatives, and board governance roles.

 Your client’s career narrative extends beyond the resume to brand marketing collateral such as a professional biography or networking resume.
 For more information about writing stellar career narratives, challenge yourself with CPC’s courses.
-Work towards your Certified Resume Strategist (CRS) or Certified Career Strategist (CCS) designation, or enrol in the Advanced Resume Development Certificate Program.
+Work towards your Certified Resume Strategist (CRS) or Certified Career Strategist (CCS) designation, or enrol in the Advanced Resume Development Program.

 Photo by rawpixel.com on Unsplash